Competitive alternative for any application.

 UAC can deliver type IV pressure vessels both as containment systems onboard ships and for purpose of transportation of natural gas as cargo onboard container vessels.
 We can also supply pressure vessels for transportation of CO2.

-UAC can offer marine CNG storage and transportation units with a pressure of 150 to 250/325 bar – by design using a containerized solution or independent tanks, fixed by a cradle to the tank top.
+We offer marine CNG storage and transportation units with a pressure of 300 bar – by design, using a containerized solution or independent tanks, fixed by a cradle to the tank top.
 Larger containment volumes may be accommodated by design of larger modules, both in diameter and in length.
-This solution is currently under development and will be constructed according to governing rules and regulations, including ship classifications.

 When evaluating alternative CNG storage systems in marine environments, corrosion often is considered a decisive factor.
 UAC pressure vessels are built in a non-corrosive, non-toxic composite, lined with a high-density polyethylene.